ZelCore-io/Zelcore/ZelProtocolSpecifications.md

 c) getaddress

 ### Pay action
-Pay action is designed for third parties to request payments for ZelCore users.
-An example is a merchendise store generating a zel protocol url link which upon clicking launches ZelCore and fills payments neccessary data and thus significantly simplifies payment process while keeping high security standards.
+Pay action is designed for third parties to request payments for Zelcore users.
+An example is a merchendise store generating a zel protocol url link which upon clicking launches Zelcore and fills payments neccessary data and thus significantly simplifies payment process while keeping high security standards.

 **Pay action must have following specifications**
 a) *address* - an address to which user shall send a payment